Telugu Desam Party: Andhra Pradesh (since 2014)

-In the 2014 Andhra Pradesh Legislative Assembly election held that year, Naidu led the TDP to victory in the residual state of Andhra Pradesh as part of ther NDA once again.
+In the 2014 Andhra Pradesh Legislative Assembly election held that year, Naidu led the TDP to victory in the residual state of Andhra Pradesh as part of the NDA once again.
 He was sworn in as the first Chief Minister of the newly reorganized Andhra Pradesh.
 His administration focused on building a new capital city at Amaravati, improving infrastructure, promoting foreign investment and enhancing public service delivery through digital initiatives.
 Despite these efforts, the Naidu government faced growing criticism over delays in capital construction and its inability to secure Special Category Status for the state from the centre.
 In the 2019 Andhra Pradesh Legislative Assembly election, the TDP suffered a major defeat to the YSR Congress Party, and Naidu once again became the Leader of the Opposition.

 The party accused the ruling YSR Congress Party of political harassment and the use of derogatory language against its leader Naidu.
 Several TDP members were arrested and attacked, many killed, while party president Naidu was arrested in 2023 on alleged corruption charges, which he and his party described as politically motivated.
 His arrest led to widespread protests by party supporters across the state.
 Throughout its time in opposition, the TDP organized various demonstrations and campaigns criticizing the government's policies and governance.

 In the 2024 elections, Naidu re-established the alliance with the Bharatiya Janata Party and the Jana Sena Party, rejoining the NDA.
 The alliance won a landslide victory in the 2024 Andhra Pradesh Legislative Assembly election, while the YSRCP suffered a major setback and failed to secure the status of the opposition.
 The result had the highest seat share for the TDP in its electoral history.
 Naidu was sworn in for a fourth term as Chief Minister, marking a historic political comeback.